shipyard/.github/profile/README.md

 ## What’s Shipyard?

-Shipyard is an **Environment Management** platform.
+Shipyard is an **Environment Management** platform for developers and their agents.
 It creates ephemeral, on-demand copies of your app every time you open a PR.
-You can share these environments with SSO-enabled links, run E2E and unit tests against them, and integrate them into your CI/CD pipeline.
+You can share these environments with SSO-enabled links, run E2E and unit tests against them, use them in agentic workflows, and integrate them into your CI/CD pipeline.
 With Shipyard, all you'll need to start deploying environments is a **Docker Compose** file.

 ## What’s an ephemeral environment?

 Ephemeral environments are full-stack, production-like copies of your app.
 You're able to spin them up automatically when opening a new PR, and spin them down when you no longer need them.
-Ephemeral environments are an industry best practice when building and testing pre-production branches.
+Ephemeral environments are an industry best practice when building and testing during pre-production.

 *Read more at [ephemeralenvironments.io](https://ephemeralenvironments.io)*